ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 --- abstract

 This document updates the Authentication and Authorization for Constrained Environments Framework (ACE, RFC 9200) as follows.
 First, it defines a new, alternative workflow that the Authorization Server can use for uploading an access token to a Resource Server on behalf of the Client.
 Second, it defines new parameters and encodings for the OAuth 2.0 token endpoint at the Authorization Server.
 Third, it amends two of the requirements on profiles of the framework.
+Finally, it deprecates the original payload format of error responses conveying an error code, when using the Constrained Application Protocol (CoAP) and/or CBOR encoding, and defines a new one according to the problem-details format specified in RFC 9290.
+In this respect, it also updates the profiles of ACE defined in RFC 9202, RFC 9203, and RFC 9431.

 --- middle